xiaoxianhjy/ms-agent/docs/en/Projects/VideoGeneration.md

 - LLM test range: Claude, effects with other models untested
 - AIGC model test range: Qwen-Image, effects with other models untested
+- Multimodal model testing scope: Gemini-flash-2.5, other models have not been tested

 ## Running